redst0netech/hyperpost/README.md

 - Windows (recommended) or Linux

 # How to setup
 Start Apache and MySQL.
-Download the source code from this respository.
+Clone the source code from this respository.
 Extract it and move the files to the htdocs (or whatever folder your web server uses).
 Now, import the hyperpost-clean.sql file into your SQL database.
 Edit the config.php file if you need to.
 If everything was done correctly, you should now have a functioning Hyperpost instance!

+# Why restart development?
+The old codebase was HORRIBLE.
+Therefore, we are restarting it with the following things:
+- New DB Structure
+- New UI
+- More Features
+- Actually having the ability to post
+- and more (probably)....